CrypticSignal/AV-converter/README.md

 libvorbis 1.3.6 | https://github.com/xiph/vorbis
 ## Contributing
-Contributors, especially those who are familiar with video encoding with FFmpeg because a consideration that I have is adding the ability to transcode a video (under a new Flask route (/video-encoder)) to expand on what users can do on the website.
+Contributors are welcome (simply submit a pull request), especially those who are familiar with video encoding with FFmpeg because a consideration that I have is adding the ability to transcode a video (under a new Flask route (/video-encoder)) to expand on what users can do on the website.
 Feel free to contact me using the [contact](https://freeaudioconverter.net/contact) section of the website if you have any questions.